PRosenb/EEPROMWearLevel/README.md

 # Arduino EEPROMWearLevel Library #
 https://github.com/PRosenb/EEPROMWearLevel

-EEPROMWearLevel bases on the [EEPROM library](https://www.arduino.cc/en/Reference/EEPROM) included in the Android framework.
+`EEPROMWearLevel` bases on the [EEPROM library](https://www.arduino.cc/en/Reference/EEPROM) included in the Android framework.
-It reduces EEPROM wear by writting every new value to an other EEPROM location.
-The current location is stored by writing a single bit for every EEPROM location.
-When all are used, it starts again on the first location.
+It reduces `EEPROM` wear by writing every new value to an other `EEPROM` location.

+To do this, the current position needs to be stored at a known location.
+A single bit on `EEPROM` can only be changed from `1` to `0`.
+To change bits from `0` to `1`, the whole byte has to be erased what changes all bits to `1`.
+This erase process causes the main wear on the `EEPROM`.
+`EEPROMWearLevel` uses control bytes to remember the current position when doing wear levelling and reduces wear of the control bytes by writing single bits from `1` to `0`.

-The begin() method must be called first and lets you define how many values need to be stored and how much of the EEPROM shall be used.
+The `begin()` method must be called first and lets you define how many values need to be stored and how much of the `EEPROM` shall be used.
+Keep in mind that `EEPROM_LAYOUT_VERSION` always needs to be changed whenever you modify the `EEPROM` layout.
+Failure to do so will cause `EEPROMWearLevel` to malfunction and results in corruption of data.

 ## Features ##
 - Same interface as EEPROM.h